Generalizing Lusztig's total positivity: The Θ -Weyl group

 \section{The \texorpdfstring{$\Theta$}{Θ}-Weyl group}

-This section starts the first investigation of the specific algebraic properties that arise when a simple Lie group~$G$ admits a $\Theta$-positive structure.
-Here we focus on the $\Theta$-Weyl group, a specific subgroup of the Weyl group of~$G$ whose generators are chosen with respect to the Bruhat decomposition (cf.\ Section~\ref{sec:bruh-decomp-cones}).
-The $\Theta$-Weyl group will be crucial in the parametrization of the unipotent positive semigroup (cf.\ Section~\ref{sec:positive_semigroup}).
+In this section we introduce the $\Theta$-Weyl group, a specific subgroup of the Weyl group of~$G$.
+The $\Theta$-Weyl group will be crucial in the parametrization of the unipotent positive semigroup (see Section~\ref{sec:positive_semigroup}).
+We further introduce the notion of the $\Theta$-length on~$W$ which is useful to establish some properties of the $\Theta$-Weyl group and is also used in Section~\ref{sec:bruh-decomp-cones}.
+We show that the $\Theta$-Weyl group normalizesf~$W_{\Delta\smallsetminus\Theta}$.

 Let~$W$ be the Weyl group of $G$.
-Recall that the generators corresponding to the simple roots $\alpha \in \Delta$ are denoted by $s_\alpha$, and that $\ell(w)$ is the length of an element~$w$ with respect to this generating set.
+Recall that the generators corresponding to the simple roots $\alpha \in \Delta$ are denoted by $s_\alpha$, and that $\ell(w)$ is the length of an element~$w$ with respect to this generating set (Section~\ref{sec:weyl-group}).